ast-grep/ast-grep.github.io/website/guide/api-usage/py-api.md

 ast-grep's Python API is powered by [PyO3](https://pyo3.rs/).
 You can write Python to programmatically inspect and change syntax trees.

+To try out ast-grep's Python API, you can use the [online colab notebook](https://colab.research.google.com/drive/1nVT6rQKRIPv0TsKpCv5uD-Zuw-lUC67A?usp=sharing).

 ## Installation

 ast-grep's Python library is distributed on PyPI.
 You can install it with pip.